m4r35n357/VisualOptimizers/README.md

 # Simple Gradient-free optimizers

+Here are some basic "black-box" optimizers, for experimentation and visualization.
+If you are unsure what the ["Curse of Dimensionality"](https://en.wikipedia.org/wiki/Curse_of_dimensionality) means, or ["No Free Lunch"](https://en.wikipedia.org/wiki/No_free_lunch_theorem), this project might help.

-Currently three candidates , each with an OpenGL visualizer:
+There are currently three candidate algorithms included, each with an interactive OpenGL visualizer:

-* Nelder-Mead - "multi-run" mode for global optimization, dual simplexes in OpenGL
+* Nelder-Mead - includes a "multi-run" bulk mode for global optimization, uses dual simplexes in OpenGL
 * Spiral Optimization - two algorithm strategies
 * Optimization by Cut - two algorithm strategies

-Presented for application in local or global optimization in up to 16 dimensions.
+Presented for application in global optimization in up to 16 dimensions for the "particle-based" algorithms, with extension up to 64 dimensions for Nelder-Mead.
-Additionally there is a "random" optimizer (with no OpenGL visualization) to use as a base-line.
+Additionally there is a "random" optimizer (with no OpenGL visualization) to use as a base-line for comparisons.

 ## Pure c99 (plus optional 3D OpenGL visualization)

+The code is concise and efficient, and produces tiny executables.
 The programs can be built either with Clang or GCC.
 All console programs are written to and depend _only_ on the c99 standard and library (strictly speaking, the WG14/N1256 _draft_ standard!).
 External dependencies (OpenGL, FreeGLUT & GLEW) are only needed for the OpenGL plotters (*-gl).